qtalr/lab-01/README.md

 In your responses use various options provided by the basic Markdown syntax to format your response.
 Also include numbered sections and subsections to organize your response.
 Finally, make sure to include a citation for the article you are summarizing and create a section at the end of your document for references.

-2. Render the `.qmd` as a PDF or a Word document
+1. Render the `.qmd` as a PDF.
+Use the `format:` key atrribute to have the value `pdf`.

-3. (optional) Explore adding a markdown table to your Quarto document and make a cross-reference in your summary prose.
+2. (optional) Explore adding a markdown table to your Quarto document and make a cross-reference in your summary prose.
    1. This may be useful for summarizing some aspect of the article you are reviewing.
    2. You can also just copy and paste from the example in Recipe #1 to experiment with this feature.